ObelusFamily/Anythink-Market-5mydE/readme.md

 # Welcome to the Anythink Market repo

-To start the app use: `yarn start`, it'll start both the backend and the frontend.
+To start the app use: `yarn start`, it'll start both the backend and the frontend and it will install any missing dependencies.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).